MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ### Connect to Exchange Online PowerShell using managed identity

-Managed identity is currently supported for Azure Virtual Machines, Virtual Machine Scale Sets, and Azure Functions.
-For more information about managed identity, see [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).
+For more information, see [Use Azure managed identities to connect to Exchange Online PowerShell](connect-exo-powershell-managed-identity.md).

 - System-assigned managed identity: